THE SALVATION ARMY PRESENTS THE

 The Homeless Throughput System seeks to get people off the streets and reintegrated back into the community.
-The goal is for each individual to spend three to six months in the center’s facilities to complete the program.
+The goal is for individuals to spend three to six months in the center’s facilities to complete the program.

-In the first base, the homeless are expected to spend about 60 to 90 days in the low-barrier emergency shelter before being placed in supportive housing, which is second base.
-In third base, the residents will be enrolled in a “life transformation program” that focuses on achieving sobriety, mental wellness, and work training.
-This prepares them to be self-sufficient and contributing members of society once again.
+First base represents 60 to 90 days in our low-barrier emergency shelter.
+Once the 60 to 90 days are completed, they will move to second base, which is placement in supportive housing.
+At third base, the residents will be enrolled in a “life transformation program” that focuses on achieving sobriety, mental wellness, and work training.
+The combination of the work training and mental health aims to inspire a “life transformation,” which represents self-sufficiency, independence, and preparation to become contributing members of society once again.

 PERMANENT SUPPORTIVE HOUSING

-The Salvation Army is particularly qualified to develop and operate the PSH due to its extensive experience in serving the homeless, including through permanent supportive housing projects, most recently a 65 unit project opened last year in the City of Bell.
+The Salvation Army is particularly qualified to develop and operate the PSH due to its extensive experience serving the homeless, including through permanent supportive housing projects, including a 65-unit project that opened last year in the City of Bell.

-The Center of Hope will no doubt be one of Orange County's most beautiful and impactful architectural works.
+The Center of Hope will undoubtedly be one of Orange County's most beautiful and impactful architectural works.

 Major Nesan Kistan